Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 2 (✅)

 However, many solutions said that the proper way is to sort `intervals` by the **end points**.
-And the reason is that if we pick the one ends earlier, we can get more capacity for rest intervals.
+And the reason is that if we pick the one that ends earlier, we can get more capacity for rest intervals.

 ```c++
 class Solution {